elbaum/CI-Datasets/README.md

 2. "Allow Failure" is a boolean variable for each job.
 If the job is set "Allow Failure = true", then even if the job contains some failed test suite executions, the job is still assumed as Passed by Travis.

-3. Job number includes build number and the specific job separated by a period.
-So, for example "33391.1" consists of 	33391 (build number) + "." + 1 (job number)

 ### Google Dataset